 Sandast was founded in 2006 and re-launched in 2010 with Chris Pak at the helm.
 Chris’ focus in re-launching was on quality and his efforts have paid off.
 With a host of accessories, wallets, belts, and bags Sandast has created a luxurious line of sumptuous leather products that have received a lot of notice.
 Johnny Depp proudly carries a Sandast bag.
 One of the phrases you’ll see and read frequently on Sandast’s website is “modern vintage” – which quickly explains their efforts to create leather pieces that have a uniquely vintage look and a hint of modern taste.

-After a great phone conversation with Chris about Sandast, we determined that it would be great to showcase the Sandast Gregory Pack.
+After a great phone conversation with Chris about Sandast, we determined that it would be great to showcase the Sandast Debbie Pack.

 Here comes one of our favorite words here at BestLeather…Horween.
 However, the Horween component chosen by Sandast is only vegetable tanned leather.
 Sandast is dedicated to using only vegetable tanned leather, as it involves only natural ingredients and is not harmful to the environment.
 Once the craftsmen at Sandast receive the leather from Horween, they apply their own proprietary mix of oil, wax, and fats to the leather.
 As a result of their efforts, the leather takes on a texture and quality that is easily seen and felt as soon as you touch it.
 It’s soft, waterproof, and extremely durable.
 And…it’s gorgeous.

-In addition to using thick, uber quality leather, Sandast also uses heavy gauge buckles from France and an attractive, heavy-duty clasp that’s manufactured in Italy on the Gregory Pack.
-I’m not sure what type of thread is used on the pack, but the color and stitching create a nice contrast to rich, Cognac color of the Gregory Pack.
+In addition to using thick, uber quality leather, Sandast also uses heavy gauge buckles from France and an attractive, heavy-duty clasp that’s manufactured in Italy on the Debbie Pack.
+I’m not sure what type of thread is used on the pack, but the color and stitching create a nice contrast to rich, Cognac color of the Debbie Pack.

 The two small pockets on the outside are quickly and easily secured with a magnetic latch system.
 This was a surprise to me.
 Prior to putting hands on the pack, I assumed these two pockets closed with the heavy gauge roller buckles that each sports.
 However, I was mistaken and they close with an incredibly strong, reliable magnetic closure system.

-The Sandast Gregory Pack elicits a playful, easy-going attitude and is named after Chris’ oldest son Gregory.
+The Sandast Debbie Pack elicits a playful and easy-going attitude.
 At 15” tall, 11” wide, and 6” thick it’s a great size for use every day – whether you sport it as a bag for school or work, it will perform well.

 The main compartment is large enough to store a full day’s worth of gear.
 It will easily fit my 13” MacBook Air, my camera, extra lenses, and an assortment of other small wares in the two external pockets.
 And, it does it all while looking fantastic.